The History of

 St. Patrick’s Roman Catholic Church

-Briefly, our history is rich in both Irish and French descendants.
+The history of St. Pat’s is rich in both Irish and French culture.
 The first permanent Burrillville Catholic resident is said to have been John Keegan, born in Kildare, Ireland and died November 7, 1857 at the age of 52.
 Buried near him in the old St. Patrick’s cemetery on the road to

-As we mark the milestones along the way we are reminded to be grateful to God for the countless blessings bestowed on our parish thus far.
+As we mark the milestones along the way, we are reminded to be grateful to God for the countless blessings bestowed on our parish thus far.
 We take consolation in the fact that in over a 150 years of faithful service is in and of itself an extraordinary blessing that is humbling and at the same time motivating.
 Humbled by His generosity and with trust in His providential care we acquiesce to the Lord’s invitation to journey with him into the mystery that is the future.
 Inspired by the faith, commitment and self sacrifice of our ancestors, we willingly accept the challenge to be no less faithful, no less committed, no less self-sacrificing.
-As we place our selves again under the patronage of St. Patrick, we ask the Lord to bless and guide us on our pilgrim way.”
+As we place our selves again under the patronage of St. Patrick, we ask the Lord to bless and guide us on our pilgrim way.